amirdaaee/docker-wireguard-redsocks/README.md

 # docker-wireguard-redsocks
-docker wireguard with upstream socks5 proxy (redsocks). amazing!
+docker wireguard with upstream socks5 proxy (redsocks).
+How awesome is that!